omar-nafea/FullStack/React_Basics/1_BeforeYouLearnReact.md

 ##### Here are a few more interesting things about the syntax.

-- The use of the className attribute in JSX
+- The use of the `className` attribute in JSX
-- The use of separate components for repetitive code
-- Where are all the props?
-- Why was I not using the <a> element for empty links?
+- Why was I not using the `<a>` element for empty links?

-Why use the className attribute in the JSX syntax, Well, with JSX, it looks like HTML so much that it's easy to forget that it's actually JavaScript code - not HTML.
+Why use the `className` attribute in the JSX syntax, Well, with JSX, it looks like HTML so much that it's easy to forget that it's actually JavaScript code - not HTML.

 While regular HTML does indeed have a class attribute, which is used to list one or more CSS classes to be used on a given HTML element, this cannot really work in JSX.
 The reason is that JSX is a special kind of JavaScript syntax, and the word class is a reserved keyword in JSX.
-That's why the React team had to make a compromise and so className is used in JSX to list one or more CSS classes to be used on a given element or component.
+That's why the React team had to make a compromise and so `className` is used in JSX to list one or more CSS classes to be used on a given element or component.

-But why use Intro1.js, Intro2.js, and Intro3.js?
-Isn't one of the tenets of coding the DRY approach - that is, the "Don't repeat yourself" approach?

-Indeed, it is.
-However, there are still a few concepts to discuss before you learn how to re-use a single component with variations in its content.
-This has to do with data in components, but don't worry, we'll be getting to that later.

-The third question is about the props object.
-It has been mentioned before, but so far it hasn't been used.
-It hasn't been used in this example either.

-The answer to this question has to do with the next lesson, titled Component Use and Styling.
-In this lesson, you'll see in practice how you can make components work better, with the help of props.
-The final question is about not using the <a> element for empty links in my app.
+While you can think of the code inside the return statement is regular HTML, it's worth remembering you are in a JavaScript file, and as a result, there are some differences.  you cannot use the keyword class to work with CSS classes in your HTML elements.
+This is because class is a reserved keyword in JavaScript, you must use a slightly different keyword called className instead.

-The answer here depends on whether those links are "internal" - inside an app, or "external", meaning, leading to some external link, such as https://www.coursera.org If the links are internal to the app - as they are envisioned here - using the `<a>` tag is simply not the React way of doing things.
+The reason for not using the <a> element for empty links in my app. is depending on whether those links are "internal" - inside an app, or "external", meaning, leading to some external link, such as https://www.coursera.org If the links are internal to the app - as they are envisioned here - using the `<a>` tag is simply not the React way of doing things.
 You'll learn why that is the case when discussing the use of React Router.

 ##### what is the difference between modules and components